graphql-java/graphql-java-page/content/blog/getting-started-with-spring-boot.md

 toc = "true"
 +++

-This is a tutorial for people who have never development a GraphQL server with Java.
-Some Spring Boot and Java knowledge is required.
-While we give a brief introduction into GraphQL, the focus of this tutorial is on developing a GraphQL server in Java.
+This is a tutorial for people who want to create a GraphQL server in Java.
+It requires some Spring Boot and Java knowledge and while we give a brief introduction into GraphQL, the focus of this tutorial is on developing a GraphQL server in Java.

 # GraphQL in 3 minutes